rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

  UIKit components are used in the following areas:

-- **ImagePicker**: In some areas of the app, UIKit’s `UIImagePickerController` is used for handling image selection, encapsulated in the `ImagePickerViewModel`.
-This demonstrates how UIKit can be effectively integrated into SwiftUI applications to provide access to system-level services like photo libraries.
+- **ImagePicker**: UIKit’s `UIImagePickerController` is used for handling image selection tasks that are not natively available in SwiftUI.
+The integration is handled using the `UIViewControllerRepresentable` protocol, which allows SwiftUI to present UIKit views and controllers within a SwiftUI interface.
+Specifically, `ImagePickerCoordinator` is responsible for presenting the image picker, while ensuring seamless data flow between the SwiftUI view and UIKit.

-- **MVVM Pattern in UIKit**: The `ImagePickerViewModel` adheres to the MVVM pattern by abstracting the logic for image picking, ensuring a clear separation between the view (SwiftUI), the model (image data), and the view model (handling image selection logic).
+- **MVVM Pattern in UIKit**: The image selection logic is abstracted into the `ImagePickerViewModel`, which plays a key role in the MVVM pattern.
+The `ImagePickerViewModel` is responsible for handling the business logic related to image selection, including setting the selected image, clearing the image, and providing an interface for the SwiftUI view to access these operations.
+By doing so, the view model ensures a clear separation of concerns, allowing the SwiftUI view (`CreateTaskView`) to focus on the UI layer while delegating logic-heavy tasks to the view model.
 ---

 ## Networking with URLSession